aws-asean-builders/aws-summit2019-techfest/module-2/README.md

 To upload this file to your S3 hosted website, use the bucket name again that was created during Module 1, and run the following command:

 ```
-aws s3 cp ~/environment/aws-modern-application-workshop/module-2/web/index.html s3://INSERT-YOUR-BUCKET-NAME/index.html
+aws s3 cp ~/environment/aws-summit2019-techfest/module-2/web/index.html s3://REPLACE_ME_BUCKET_NAME/index.html
 ```

-Open your website using the same URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!
+Open your website using the same CloudFront URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!

 **Note: If the page does not load completely, your browser could be preventing the loading of mixed content.
 This is because CloudFront connection is over https while NLB connection is over http.
 You can configure your browser to ignore this for now.
 We will sort this by using https end to end in Module 4.**